garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > [clusterBuildkit](#providersclusterbuildkit) > [cache](#providersclusterbuildkitcache) > type

-Use the Docker registry to retrieve and store buildkit cache information.
+Use the Docker registry configured at `deploymentRegistry` to retrieve and store buildkit cache information.

 See also the [buildkit registry cache documentation](https://github.com/moby/buildkit#registry-push-image-and-cache-separately)